notaryproject/notaryproject.dev/content/en/docs/concepts/signature-specification.md

 E.g. Images for containerized applications and services used within an organization, or shared with limited authorized parties.
 Based on user requirements a private artifact can have different levels of portability, the signature’s portability should at least match the the artifact’s portability.

-*Notary v2 signature portability* is based on the following
+*Notary signature portability* is based on the following

 **Signature discovery**

-Notary v2 addressed signature discovery by storing signatures in the same registry (location) where an artifact is present.
+Notary addressed signature discovery by storing signatures in the same registry (location) where an artifact is present.
 This is supported through [ORAS artifact spec](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md) which allows reference artifacts such as signatures, SBOMs to be associated with existing artifacts like Images.
-Notary v2 allows multiple signatures to be associated with an artifact, and clients may automatically push signatures for an artifact to a destination registry when a signed artifact moves from one registry to other.
+Notary allows multiple signatures to be associated with an artifact, and clients may automatically push signatures for an artifact to a destination registry when a signed artifact moves from one registry to other.

 **Verification requirements**

-Notary v2 supports a range of signed artifacts intended for public and private distribution.
+Notary supports a range of signed artifacts intended for public and private distribution.
-Signatures generated by Notary v2 without extended signature attributes marked critical can be verified in any environment where Notation client or another Notary v2 standards compliant verification tool is available, without any additional dependencies.
+Signatures generated by Notary without extended signature attributes marked critical can be verified in any environment where Notation client or another Notary standards compliant verification tool is available, without any additional dependencies.
 It should be noted that revocations checks, which usually relies on an external mechanism such as CRL/OCSP may require the verification environment to have access to local network or public internet, to have access to the CRL/OCSP endpoint.

-Notary v2 also supports signatures generated using compliant signing plugins, which allow vendors to optionally provide additional features on top of Notary v2 standard features.
+Notary also supports signatures generated using compliant signing plugins, which allow vendors to optionally provide additional features on top of Notary standard features.
-Verification of these signatures may require additional dependencies like Notary v2 compliant verification plugin, making these signatures more appropriate to use where broad portability may not be required for the associated signed artifact.
+Verification of these signatures may require additional dependencies like Notary compliant verification plugin, making these signatures more appropriate to use where broad portability may not be required for the associated signed artifact.
 This allows users to implement security controls required for their organizations, that are not broadly applicable and may take time to standardize.
 E.g. Integration with a signature transparency log as part of signature verification.

 Based on user’s requirements, a user can select appropriate signing mechanism that produces signatures with desired portability.
 Notation signatures without any critical extended attributes do not impose any additional dependency requirements for verifiers as these can be validated with just the Notation client.
-Whereas, Notation signatures that contain critical extended attributes will require additional dependencies for signature validation, either on Notary v2 compliant plugins or equivalent tooling which may not be available in all environments.
+Whereas, Notation signatures that contain critical extended attributes will require additional dependencies for signature validation, either on Notary compliant plugins or equivalent tooling which may not be available in all environments.
-Similarly, Notary v2 compliant plugin vendors should be aware that usage of extended signed attributes which are marked critical in signature will have implications on portability of the signature.
+Similarly, Notary compliant plugin vendors should be aware that usage of extended signed attributes which are marked critical in signature will have implications on portability of the signature.

-### Guidelines for Notary v2 Implementors
+### Guidelines for Notary Implementors

-Implementations of Notary v2, can choose to be [Notation plugin protocol](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#plugin-contract) aware or not.
+Implementations of Notary, can choose to be [Notation plugin protocol](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#plugin-contract) aware or not.
 If an implementation chooses to be plugin protocol aware, and it encounters the Verification Plugin and Verification Plugin minimum version attributes during signature verification, it MUST process these attributes.
 This involves finding the appropriate plugin and the version to use, and executing `verify-signature` plugin command with correct inputs and processing the plugin response, as per the [Verification Plugin interface](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md#verification-extensibility).

-Alternatively, an implementation of Notary v2 can choose not to implement plugin protocol.
+Alternatively, an implementation of Notary can choose not to implement plugin protocol.

 - The implementation MUST itself perform equivalent verification logic that is usually performed by plugin specified in the signature.
 - An implementation MUST fail signature verification if it cannot perform the equivalent verification logic, as skipping the plugin equivalent verification logic will cause incorrect and inconsistent signature verification behavior.